VachaLab/gorder-manual/src/geometry.md

 ## Cylindrical selection

 You can define a cylinder with specific dimensions, orientation, and position to calculate order parameters for bonds within that region.
-To specify a cylinder, include a configuration like the following in your input YAML file:
+To specify a cylinder, include a configuration like the following in your configuration YAML file:

 ```yaml
 geometry: !Cylinder